mozilla-ai/lumigator/PANTS_GUIDE.md

 The following files are less specific to pants but useful to know about.

 - `Makefile` - sets some specific Make targets for convenience, including developer environment setup and provides a simple alias for CI targets.
-- `//3rdparty/python` - location of 3rd party python dependencies for the entire repo.
+- `//3rdparty/python` - location of 3rd-party python dependencies for the entire repo.
 This can change, though it's easier to make everything work with a common set of external deps.
 Will cover more in a distinct section.
 - `//lumigator/` - main location of code directly related to the Lumigator platform - e.g., application code.
 - `.github/` - github actions